apache/druid/docs/tutorials/tutorial-jupyter-index.md

   - Install JupyterLab or Notebook:

      ```bash
      # Install JupyterLab
      pip3 install jupyterlab
      # Install Jupyter Notebook
      pip3 install notebook
      ```
   - Start Jupyter
       - JupyterLab
          ```bash
          # Start JupyterLab on port 3001
          jupyter lab --port 3001
          ```
       - Jupyter Notebook
          ```bash
          # Start Jupyter Notebook on port 3001
          jupyter notebook --port 3001
          ```

 - An available Druid instance.
-You can use the `micro-quickstart` configuration described in [Quickstart (local)](./index.md).
+You can use the [Quickstart (local)](./index.md) instance.
 The tutorials assume that you are using the quickstart, so no authentication or authorization is expected unless explicitly mentioned.

 ## Tutorials